sampy-project/docu_sampy/guide_beginner/04_disease_beginner.md

 The chosen disease works as follows:

-1. agents can be in four states, suceptible (can be contaminated), infected (contracted the disease but cannot spread it), contagious and immuned;
+1. agents can be in four states, susceptible (can be contaminated), infected (contracted the disease but cannot spread it), contagious and immuned;
-2. contagious agents have a user defined probability to contaminate each suceptible agents on their location;
+2. contagious agents have a user defined probability to contaminate each susceptible agents on their location;
 3. infected agents have a user defined probabilities to spend `k` timestep infected before moving to the contagious state (more details below);
-4. same thing for contagious agents;
+4. same thing for contagious agents: they have a user defined probabilities to spend `q` timesteps contagious;
 5. at the end of their contagious period, agents have a user defined probability to die and agents who survive become permanently immuned.

 The methods defining how many timesteps agents are supposed to stay in each state (infected or contagious) expect parameters to be provided in the form of two arrays, `arr_nb_timesteps` (positive integers) and `arr_prob_timesteps` (floats, sums to 1.), where `arr_prob_timesteps[i]` is the probability for an agent to spend `arr_nb_timesteps[i]` timesteps in the considered state.

 ## How to use it in the code?

-A disease object works the same as any other object from Sampy: we first istanciate it (with some parameters given as kwargs) and then use methods from the obtained object to model the disease's dynamic.
+A disease object works the same as any other object from Sampy: we first instanciate it (with some parameters given as kwargs) and then use methods from the obtained object to model the disease's dynamic.
 The disease object can be imported and instanciated as follows:

 ```python
 from sampy.disease.single_species.builtin_disease import ContactCustomProbTransitionPermanentImmunity